-Installing packages without "root" password: The commands above assume you have full writing permissions to install packages on the system you are using.
-However, in some circumstances (mainly when you are not using your own computer) this may not be the case.
+Installing packages without "root" password:

+The commands above assume you have full writing permissions to install packages on the system you are using.
+However, in some circunstances (mainly when you are not using your own computer) this may not be the case.
 In such cases you can do the following:

 1. install the packages in a directory you have writting permission using the argment lib.
-Lets assume you are installing the package spdep in a directory is called /home/myself/Rlibs.
+Lets assume you are installing the package spatstat in a directory is called /home/myself/Rlibs.

+'''

 install.packages("spatstat", dep = T, lib = "/home/myself/Rlibs")

+'''

-2. add this directory to your search path for R packages with:
+2. add this directory to your search path for ${\sf R}$ packages with:

-.libPaths(c(.libPaths(), "/home/myself/Rlibs"))
+'''

+.libPaths(c("/home/myself/Rlibs", .libPaths()))

+'''

-3. load the package as usual
+3. load the package as usual with